physiozoo/physiozoo.github.io/docs/sections/intro.rst

 Feedback on how to improve the **PhysioZoo** platform is welcomed.
 Do not hesitate to drop us an email at:

-physiozoolab@gmail.com.
+physiozoolab@gmail.com

-Source code, data or interface enhancement contributions are welcomed.
+Source code, data or interface enhancement contributions are welcome.
 Look `here <https://physiozoo.github.io/project/>`_ on how to contribute to PhysioZoo.